• Art magazine

 Photo by Valeria Reverdo @lereverdo, via Unsplash

 Those who discover the magic of details realize that every small element is part of a larger whole.
-This creates not only a visually harmonious image, but an atmosphere that touches the heart.
+This creates not only a visually harmonious picture, but also an atmosphere that touches the heart.
 The table becomes a stage, the window a luminous frame, and the living room a sanctuary where light and love merge.

 The magic of design: Why art and atmosphere belong together